SolanaFish/SolanaPage/README.md

     - store bookmarks in categories
     - great organization
 - Media controls module
-    - controll your music player
+    - control your music player
     - see album cover (spotify only)
 - System info module
     - preview realtime information about your system